trondhindenes/awshelper/README.md

 I'm not quite sure how aws cli deals with the potential "circular dependency" of calling `aws configure sso` with a profile where a `credential_process` statement is added, so use this at your own peril!
+You might also have problems using this with various tools - I tested quickly with the `serverless` tools which are javascript-based and it seems to NOT work there.
+Your mileage may vary